 Prairieville in Ascension Parish, Louisiana — The American South (West South Central)

 Location.
-30° 20.516′ N, 90° 53.336′ W. Marker is in Prairieville, Louisiana, in Ascension Parish.
-Marker is at the intersection of OakGrove-Port Vincent Highway (State Highway 42) and Diez Road, on the right when traveling east on OakGrove-Port Vincent Highway.
+30° 17.461′ N, 90° 58.472′ W. Marker is in Prairieville, Louisiana, in Ascension Parish.
+Marker is on Duplessis Road, 0.2 miles east of Old Jefferson Highway (Louisiana Highway 73), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Prairieville LA 70769, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 10, 2015.
-This page has been viewed 327 times since then and 44 times this year.
-Photos: 1, 2, 3. submitted on July 10, 2015. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 30, 2022.
+It was originally submitted on July 25, 2015.
+This page has been viewed 456 times since then and 64 times this year.
+Photos: 1, 2. submitted on July 25, 2015. • Bernard Fisher was the editor who published this page.